Zoom

 It is important to be aware of privacy obligations when recording and publishing online teaching sessions; please refer to the Student privacy in Zoom guide for more information.

-Zoom is integrated with Canvas, allowing staff to schedule and start sessions within a subject.
+Zoom is integrated with Canvas LMS, allowing staff to schedule and start sessions within a subject.
 Read more in our Zoom in the LMS guide.

 Basic tools useful for teaching staff using Zoom Meeting: